peer-calls/peer-calls/README.md

 When experiencing connection issues, the first thing to try is to have all peers to use the same browser.

+# Epheremal UDP Ports for ICE

+The UDP port range can be defined for opening epheremal ports.
+These ports will be used for generating UDP host ICE candidates.
+It is recommended to enable these UDP ports when ICE TCP is enabled, because the priority of TCP host candidates will be higher than srflx/prflx candidates, as such TCP will be used even though UDP connectivity might be possible.

 # ICE TCP